Ukraine investigating whether ex-US ambassador was surveilled, after impeachment document dump

 Ukraine’s government announced Thursday that police are investigating whether ousted U.S. ambassador Marie Yovanovitch was subject to illegal surveillance, in response to new documents released ahead of President Trump’s impeachment trial.

-Those documents, released by Democratic lawmakers, showed Lev Parnas, an associate of President Trump's lawyer Rudy Giuliani, communicating about the removal of Marie Yovanovitch as the ambassador to Ukraine.
+Those documents, released by Democratic lawmakers, showed Lev Parnas -- an associate of Trump lawyer Rudy Giuliani -- communicating about the removal of Marie Yovanovitch as the ambassador to Ukraine.

 In some of those communications, Trump donor Robert F. Hyde seemed to indicate intimate knowledge of Yovanovitch’s activities – claiming at one point her phone and computer were off, and at another point that she was next to the embassy, adding, “Not in the embassy.
 Private security.
 Been there since Thursday."